Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Difficulty Level: Beginner - Experts

 The rain forest is open all year-round & it's an excellent way to re-connect with the nature.
 We recommend the La Mina Fall trail where you can hike half-way & take a dip at the La Mina Waterfall.
 The trail is about 1 hour each way.
-If you would like to ascend to the top, prepare 7 - 8 hours for both ways.
+If you would like to ascend to the top, prepare 3 - 4 hours for each way.
 There is also a secret rock slide...

 11) Catamaran Snorkeling Tour